Bamboo as an Alternative to Plastic

-Bamboo releases 30% more oxygen into the atmosphere compared to other plants.
+Bamboo is said to release over 30% more oxygen into the atmosphere compared to other plants.
 It also absorbs more carbon dioxide.
 As a result, bamboo greatly decreases the amount of greenhouse gases and cleans the air!
 Once ready to harvest, it’s more environmentally friendly to cut bamboo down to make sustainable products.
 This avoids carbon being released into the atmosphere when it dies.

 2. Bamboo Reduces Pressure on Forest Resources

 Bamboo is the world’s fastest growing plant.
 As a result, it’s ready to be harvested annually and sustainably after four to five years.
 Typical hardwood takes many years longer to mature and can be harvested only once!
 Once harvested, bamboo can produce a vast range of sustainable goods including straws, textiles, furniture, construction, tissue and paper products.

 3. Bamboo Helps Farmers Adapt to Climate Change